 Because a cotton base layer retains a lot of moisture, it helps you keep cool and minimise water loss which are both useful properties in hot, dry places.
 In contrast, tight fitting, fast wicking tops will make you hotter and drain moisture from your body quicker.

 I’ve used a long sleeved cotton shirt I bought in a supermarket for several trips.
-Aside from a desert crossing and mountain walking in hot Oman, it was also infinitely preferable to my bamboo and merino tops whilst hiking in a Patagonian summer – cooler and better sun protection.
+Aside from a desert crossing and mountain walking in hot Oman, it was also infinitely preferable to my bamboo and merino tops whilst hiking in a Patagonian summer and whilst cycling around the world – cooler and better sun protection.

-Cotton is cheap, readily available, and tougher than bamboo and merino.
+Cotton is cheap, tough, readily available and looks normal.